2026 Annual Rankings

 Tier 2 — Acceptable Options

-Iconic status symbol bottle commanding a significant premium price tag.
-Delivers standard artesian water with no measurable performance advantage to justify the cost.
+An iconic status symbol bottle commanding a premium price tag for standard artesian water with a generic mineral breakdown.

 Tier 2 — Acceptable Options